 employed in the rating process.
 Key criteria utilised include:

-Insurers”; and “Assessing Country Risk”.
-Best’s Credit Rating
+Ratings”; and “Assessing Country Risk”.
+Best’s Credit Rating Methodology

 In accordance with Regulation (EC) No. 1060/2009, the following is a

 Best Europe - Rating Services Limited Supplementary Disclosure.

 A.M.
 Best Europe – Rating Services Limited is a subsidiary of A.M.

 Best Company.Founded in 1899, A.M.
 Best Company is the world's